Oldie But Goodie?

-At Ohm, we offer a full check-out service on all our models – new and old – for a flat $40/pair, plus shipping and handling.
-In addition, that $40 will be applied to any work required.
+At Ohm, we offer a full check-out service on all our models – new and old – for a flat $60/pair, plus shipping and handling.
+In addition, that $60 will be applied to any work required.
 We also support older models bought on second hand.
-Those can be sent directly to Ohm for this service and get a 20% discount on any repairs or upgrades needed.
+Those can be sent directly to Ohm for any repairs or upgrades needed.
 We do not offer surround replacement kits as we want to check out the repaired driver and know every Ohm sounds as it should.
 Our speakers are our sales staff.

 John Strohbeen Author

 John Strohbeen is the president of Ohm Speakers.